plinder-org/plinder/docs/tutorial/dataset.md

 |   |-- systems              # Structure files for all systems (split by `two_char_code` and zipped)
 ```

-The `systems`, `index`, `clusters` and `splits` directories are most the
+The `systems`, `index`, `clusters`, `splits`, `linked_structures` and `links` directories are most the
-important ones for PLINDER utilization and will be covered in the tutorial, while the
-rest are for more curious users.
+important ones for PLINDER utilization and will be covered in the tutorial, while the rest are for more curious users.

 To download specific directories of interest, for example `splits`, run: